National Insurance Numbers

 What happens next?

 f your application is successful you will receive a letter in the post within 28 days of making your application.
 This letter will confirm your NINO.
-Within 4-6 weeks of receiving this letter you should receive your own plastic 'numbercard' which will be of similar proportions to a credit card with the NINO raised on the front.
-As soon as you have your NINO you should tell your employer immediately.
+As soon as you get the letter you should tell your employer immediately.

 What happens if I lose my NINO?

-If you lose your NINO you should contact HM Revenue and Customs (HMRC) by telephone (08459157006).
-They will not re-issue your card but will send you a letter confirming your NINO number.
+If you lose your NINO you should contact HM Revenue and Customs (HMRC) by telephone on 0300 200 3502.
+They will send you a letter re-confirming your NINO.

 What if I change my name or address?

-If you change your name or address then you should contact HM Revenue and Customs (HMRC) by telephone (08459157006).This is necessary to update your NINO account.
+If you change your name or address then you should contact HM Revenue and Customs (HMRC) by telephone om 0300 200 3502.This is necessary to update your NINO account.